xxwilliam/assignment-1/README.md

 DESCRIPTION OF PRODUCT;

-As the name suggests G,E,C,A. Gps ,Engine immobiliser, Camera and Alarm, lets discover what each 1 does; GPS Tracking;
+As the name suggests G,E,C,A. Gps ,Engine immobiliser, Camera and Alarm, lets discover what each 1 does;

+ GPS Tracking;
 The Gps Tracker will work along side but not wired into the factory gps (if the vehicle has 1), it will have it's own battery as a back up for the whole system.
 The GPS will log the trips on a hard drive and an SD card, so if the hard drive was damage d the SD card would survive or vice versa.

  ENGINE IMMOBILISER;
-This will work seperate to the factory engine immobiliser ( if vehicle has 1) so if that was hacked or key was cloned.The engine immobiliser would ki kick in after the vehicle was driven 50 meters,it woukd send a log to the hard drive and sd card,.
-The engine immobiliser would keep motor vehicle engine running but only idleing so air conditioner or fan to work.It would send a message to the motor vehicle commputer (most vehicles have a commptuer) most vehicles made before 1970-1980 willnot have a commputer.
+This will work seperate to the factory engine immobiliser ( if vehicle has 1) so if that was hacked or key was cloned.
+The engine immobiliser would
+kick in after the vehicle was driven 50 meters, it woukd send a log to the hard drive and sd card,.
+The engine immobiliser would keep motor vehicle engine running but only idleing so air conditioner or fan to work.
+It would send a message to the motor vehicle commputer (most vehicles have a commptuer) most vehicles made before 1970-1980 will not have a commputer.
 Also send a message to the brakes to close.

  CAMERAS;
-Cameras will be mounted on the front,rear and inside.These cameras will record just like normal vehicle cameras do,The in side camera will directly show the driver, have a mircrophone as well the record any voices from in side the vehicle,that can be used in court if needed.all this will be recorded on the hard drive and sd card.
+Cameras will be mounted on the front,rear and inside.
+These cameras will record just like normal vehicle cameras do, The in side camera will directly show the driver, have a mircrophone as well the record any voices from in side the vehicle, that can be used in court if needed. all this will be recorded on the hard drive and sd card.

  ALARMS;
-This alarm system will work seperatley to the factory alarm system just in caes that is disabled.The alarm will have pre-recorded sounds up to 100 decibels,along with a speaker in side saying in a calm voice to just relax and wait for help, and the alarm can be disabled by an APP on the owners ph.The alarm will go off every 5 secondes for 5 mins and then every 2 minutes after that for another 5 mins.The alarm system will disable the door locks and electric windows(if applicable).
+This alarm system will work seperatley to the factory alarm system just in caes that is disabled.
+The alarm will have pre-recorded sounds up to 100 decibels, along with a speaker in side saying in a calm voice to just relax and wait for help, and the alarm can be disabled by an APP on the owners ph.
+The alarm will go off every 5 secondes for 5 mins and then every 2 minutes after that for another 5 mins.
+The alarm system will disable the door locks and electric windows(if applicable).

-This Idea is based on 2 current products already in use today.1 of those products is the factory and (after market) motor vehicle anti-theft systems.The other is the black box used in airplanes,the black box will be fire proof,and crash proof,and only accessed byt the owner of the motor vehicle with a special key.
-All parts can be fitted by an authorized person,who will have knowledge of a motor vehicles electrical systems , and mechanical knowledge.
+This Idea is based on 2 current products already in use today.1 of those products is the factory and (after market) motor vehicle anti-theft systems.
+The other is the black box used in airplanes, the black box will be fire proof, and crash proof, and only accessed byt the owner of the motor vehicle with a special key.
+All parts can be fitted by an authorized person, who will have knowledge of a motor vehicles electrical systems , and mechanical knowledge.
 For things such as the Engine Managment systems including electric windows, doors locks, braking systems.

-Tools requrired will be the standard tools ,screw drivers,wire cutters,electrical tapr electrical tubing,spanners (open ended and rind), electrical wire (12 gauge) and connectors for the vehicle's commputer The technologies required will be the sofe ware associated with the operating systems,such as engine immoblising , power windows, door locks, and braking systems.
+Tools requrired will be the standard tools , screw drivers, wire cutters, electrical tape, electrical tubing, spanners (open ended and rind), electrical wire (12 gauge) and connectors for the vehicle's commputer The technologies required will be the soft ware associated with the operating systems, such as engine immoblising , power windows, door locks, and braking systems.
 The soft ware for the camera will be in the same black box but run seperatly with its own hard drive and as card.

-Skills required will need to be advanced in automotive,eg electrical and mechanical skills,like fitting parts to braking systemsn engine managment systems,(commputer in vehical).Knowledge in to late model vehicles that run a carboeretta or fuel injector systems,A cert 2 or higher in automotive electrical technoledge,a cert 2 or higher in automotive studies, commputer programming can take in between 25 to 40 weeks or longer.
+Skills required will need to be advanced in automotive, eg electrical and mechanical skills, like fitting parts to braking systemsn engine managment systems, (commputer in vehical).
+Knowledge in to late model vehicles that run a carboeretta or fuel injector systems, A cert 2 or higher in automotive electrical technoledge, A cert 2 or higher in automotive studies, commputer programming can take in between 25 to 40 weeks or longer.

-The outcome if this idea was successful would be great for the motor vehicles owners knowing that no matter what happens to there vehicles when stolen that the people responsible would be caught and dealt with by the law, Insurence companies would lower there rates as this would go down as this will be an added safety add-on to the vehicle.
+The outcome if this idea was successful would be great for the motor vehicles owners, knowing that no matter what happens to there vehicles when stolen that the people responsible would be caught and dealt with by the law, Insurence companies would lower there rates as this would go down as this will be an added safety add-on to the vehicle.
 Police would catch more criminals faster, so more jails would be needed,